LongitStudy/cancerSite/README.md

 # CancerSite
 This syntax derives variables indicating whether Longitudinal Study members were diagnosed with cancer in one of the top 20 cancer sites in the UK.
-It only
 - lung + trachea and bronchus (icd8/9 = 162; icd10 = c33, c34).
 - prostate (icd8/9 = 185; icd10 = c61).
 - colorectal (incl. anus) (icd8/9 = 153, 154; icd10 = c18, c19, c20, c21).